Fair trade may be a movement to support farmers and laborers, but it’s also a system of organizations that label products and certify manufacturers.

 The quality of the goods is subjective.
 It depends on which brands, farms and manufacturers you like.

 No matter which organization you support, the ethical choice is to buy fair trade when possible.
-At Public Goods we collaborate with both Fair Trade USA and Fairtrade International, and we are figuring out how Equal Exchange might fit into the equation.
+At Public Goods we collaborate with Fair Trade USA and Fairtrade International.
 If you haven’t already, check out our fair trade coffee and tea!

 The highest quality for the lowest cost.